 I still am very active in the educational and test development part, but Debbie and Lyn are pretty much running the business part now.

-Q: Tell me about your blog.
+Tell us about your blog.

 It’s actually not a blog but just an educational webpage: Eitan’s Online Educational Horsemanship Program